facebook tracking

 • The upper leather is at least 3mm thick, with the toe cap and heel adding even more leather.

-• The insole and midsole are entirely made with natural materials: thick, sturdy leather and cork.
+• The insole and midsole are entirely made with natural materials: thick, sturdy leather.

 • The toplift (or rubber heel cap) is an inch thick, which means it’ll last several years before that part needs to be replaced (which is relatively cheap and easy).